-The following items are excluded from the definition of gift and may be accepted by a commissioner or member of his/her family without constituting a violation of the Code:
+The following items are excluded from the definition of gift and may be accepted by a port commissioner or member of his/her family without constituting a violation of the Code:

-- 1. Items from family or friends where it is clear beyond a reasonable doubt that the item was not given as part of any design to gain or maintain influence in the port; - Items related to the outside business of the commissioner that are customary and not related to the commissioner's performance of official duties; - Items exchanged among commissioners, or among commissioners and port employees, or a social event hosted or sponsored by a commissioner or port employee for co-workers; - 4.
+- 1. Items from family or friends where it is clear beyond a reasonable doubt that the item was not given as part of any design to gain or maintain influence in the port; - 2.
+Items related to the outside business of the port-commissioner that are customary and not related to the port commissioner's performance of official duties; - Items exchanged among port commissioners, or among port commissioners and port employees, or a social event hosted or sponsored by a port commissioner or port employee for co-workers; - 4.
 Payments by a governmental or nongovernmental entity of reasonable expenses incurred in connection with a speech, presentation, appearance, or trade mission made in the port commissioner's official capacity.
-As used in this Section

-"reasonable expenses" are limited to travel, lodging, and subsistence expenses incurred the day before through the day after the event;
+As used in this Section "reasonable expenses" are limited to travel, lodging, and subsistence expenses incurred the day before through the day after the event; - Items a port commissioner is authorized by law to accept, including, but not limited to, items accepted in accordance with RCW 53.36.120-150 (promotional hosting) or RCW 53.08.110 (gifts to port);

-- Items a commissioner is authorized by law to accept, including, but not limited to, items accepted in accordance with RCW 53.36.120-150 (promotional hosting) or RCW 53.08.110 (gifts to port); - 6.
-Payment of enrollment and course fees and reasonable travel expenses attributable to attending seminars and educational programs sponsored by a bona fide governmental or nonprofit professional, educational, trade or charitable association or institution.
+- 6. Payment of enrollment and course fees and reasonable travel expenses attributable to attending seminars and educational programs sponsored by a bona fide governmental or nonprofit professional, educational, trade or charitable association or institution.
 As used in this Section "reasonable expenses" are limited to travel, lodging, and subsistence expenses incurred the day before through the day after the event; - 7.
-Items returned by the commissioner to the donor within thirty (30) days of receipt or donated to a charitable organization within thirty (30) days of receipt; - 8.
-Campaign contributions reported under chapter 42.17A RCW; - Discounts available to a commissioner as a member of an employee group, occupation, or similar broad-based group; - Awards, prizes, scholarships, or other items provided in recognition of academic or scientific achievement; - 11.
-Items paid for directly by a commissioner. - E. Exceptions.
+Items returned by the port-commissioner to the donor within tirtythirty (30) days of receipt or donated to a charitable organization within thirty (30) days of receipt; - 8.
+Campaign contributions reported under chapter 42.1717A RCW; - 9.
+Discounts available to a port commissioner as a member of an employee group, occupation, or similar broad-based group; - Awards, prizes, scholarships, or other items provided in recognition of academic or scientific achievement; and - 11.1.
+Unsolicited tokens or awards of appreciation in the form of a plaque, trophy, desk item, wall memento or similar item. - 11.
+Items paid for directly by a commissioner.

+E. Exceptions.